 (b) Public Members shall be non-physicians who (i) are found by the Board of Directors to be knowledgeable in health related issues or to have such other knowledge or insights as the Board of Directors deems useful to carrying out the mission of the American Board of Dermatology and (ii) meet such other qualifications as the Board of Directors may from time to time impose.
 Nominations for Public Members may be made by current or emeritus directors.

 Section 3.
 Election.
 New directors shall be elected at the Annual Meeting of the Board of Directors, or as necessary at the discretion of the Board at any other official meeting of the Board of Directors.
 Incumbent directors being reelected to another term in accordance with Section 4 of this Article shall be elected at the Annual Meeting of the Board of Directors.
 Each director shall be elected by majority vote of the incumbent Diplomate directors present in person except that Public Members shall have no vote in the election of directors or Board officers.
 Elections need not be by secret ballot unless requested by a director.
 No more than one Public Member may be elected in any calendar year.

 (a) Except as provided in subsection (b), the term of each director of the Board shall commence on January 1 of the year following the year of election and shall be for three years.
 Each director shall be eligible for three terms of three years.
 No director shall serve concomitantly as Executive Director or as an Associate or Assistant Executive Director, except under special circumstances with the approval of the Board of Directors.

-(b) No Public Member may serve more than two consecutive terms.
+(b) No Public Member may serve more than three consecutive terms.